 According to Nielsen analysts, while The Force Awakens earned $2 billion in ticket sales, Star Wars merchandising neared the $5 billion-$6 billion mark in its own fiscal year.

 The Harry Potter movies were a financial juggernaut.
 When everything was said and done, and the franchise had wrapped, the films had made $7.7 billion in global box office sales.
 But that's nothing compared to the merchandising.
 Thanks to book sales, toys, scarves, and a little thing called The Wizarding World of Harry Potter, the merchandising franchise is worth an estimated $20 billion or more.

 When Universal's Islands of Adventure in Orlando opened its Wizarding World in 2010, attendance increased 20% and the park's overall revenue went up by 41%.
 Accio money bags!
-Martin Palicki, editor in chief of InPark Magazine, noted one of the biggest reasons the Potter franchise is so big has to do with its cross gender appeal.
-He told the Los Angeles Times, "That means double the number of wands you can sell."
+Martin Palicki, editor in chief of InPark Magazine, noted one of the biggest reasons the Potter franchise is so big has to do with its wide appeal.
+He told the Los Angeles Times, "That means [more] wands you can sell."

 It's surprising to no one that the Marvel Cinematic Universe has made close to $10 billion in worldwide theatrical sales.
 They're Disney movies about superheroes.
 It would be shocking if they ever lost money, but the "real money" in the MCU isn't in the theater, it's in the merch.

 In 2014, Disney's CEO Bob Iger told CNBC that the "Marvel brand has arrived."
 But how much is the MCU bringing in with its licensing deals?
 License Global says that Disney made $41 billion off of licensing in 2013, which is frankly too much money.